 In recent years, university library budgets have experienced cuts due to changing institutional priorities and adjustments in government allocations for higher education.
-In 2015, the Canadian dollar lost much of its value against its U.S. counterpart and Canadian libraries had to devise contingency measures to overcome their inevitable budgetary deficits.
-Many research libraries across the country experienced reductions and in some cases, a temporary freeze of the collection acquisition funds to compensate for these cuts.
-Given that the music libraries’ collection budgets are not immune from the adjustments to the overall library acquisition funds, we decided to administer a survey to capture a more accurate and meaningful take on the state of music collection development in Canada.
+In 2015, the Canadian dollar lost much of its value against its U.S. counterpart and Canadian libraries had to devise contingency measures to overcome inevitable budgetary deficits.
+Research libraries across the country experienced reductions and in some cases, a temporary freeze of the collection acquisition funds to compensate for these cuts.
+Given that the music library collection budgets are not immune from the adjustments to the overall library acquisition funds, we decided to administer a survey to capture the evolving state of music collection development in Canada.

 This presentation will discuss the results of this survey, which that aims to answer the following question: how are music library collections being affected by changes in academic library funding?
 Details of the survey development and administration will be discussed.
 A discussion of the survey results will address how changes in music collections budgets are affecting the purchasing power of academic music libraries, and identify strategies being used in various institutions to counter these challenges.

 By understanding how music collections are changing, we hope to have a better understanding of how music collections managers may work together to address shortfalls with consideration for local, national and international priorities.
 For the professional community, these findings benefit collections librarians and academic libraries by providing strategies for dealing with music collections budget cuts and a comprehensive summary of how music libraries are allocating funds.